brade31919/homework5/README.md

 You are required to implement a **deep-learning-based method** to recognize the class label of images.
 Note that many factors such as network architecture, learning rate, batch size, optimizer types may influence the final performance of your model.
 The purpose of this homework is giving the students chances to train a deep CNN model on their own.
 Therefore, **as long as you can make your own network work on the training and testing process and report the final performance, any suitable network architecture (AlexNet, VGG16, DenseNet...) is OK (We know that the computation budget varies from person to person, and not everyone has a Titan X to play with.)**

 For this project, and all other projects, you must do a project report in results folder using [Markdown](https://help.github.com/articles/markdown-basics).
 We provide you with a placeholder [index.md](./results/index.md) document which you can edit.
 In the report you will describe your algorithm and any decisions you made to write your algorithm a particular way.
 For example, your code may consist dataloader.py, model.py, train.py, and test.py.
 You need to briefly discuss the contents of each file with some code highlights.
-Then, you will describe how to run your code and if your code depended on other packages.
+Then, you will describe how to run your code and if your code depended on other packages, please mention the details in the installation part.
 You also need to show and discuss the results of your algorithm. **Note that the limitation of your computer(talk about the limitation you encountered such as limited RAM, GPU memory, no GPU available...), model selection, training parameter settings (learning rate, batch size, etc.), training process (loss), testing result (accuracy and confusion matrix) are important parts that required to be included in your report**.
 Discuss any extra credit you did, and clearly show what contribution it had on the results (e.g. performance with and without each extra credit component).

 ## Rubric